 Terms are two years and begin January 1 of each year; approximately half of the panelists are appointed each year.

-Prospective panelists must complete an AAUW vita form.
-Forms must be submitted by October 30.
+Prospective panelists must complete an application form by October 31.
 Forms submitted after that date will be held for future appointments.

 Areas of Expertise Needed by Program

-American, International, and Selected Professions panelists should have earned a doctorate or professional degree and be currently employed in one of the following fields: anthropology, architecture, art/art history, biological sciences, botany/ecology, business administration, chemistry, computer science/IT/MIS, economics, education, engineering, English language/literature, foreign language/literature, history (U.S., European or world), journalism/communications, law, linguistics/ESL, medicine, musicology, physical sciences, physics, political science/international relations, psychology, public administration, or sociology.
+American, International, and Selected Professions panelists should have earned a doctoral or professional degree and be currently employed in one of the following fields: anthropology, architecture, art/art history, biological sciences, botany/ecology, business administration, chemistry, computer science/IT/MIS, economics, education, engineering, English language/literature, foreign language/literature, history (U.S., European, or world), journalism/communications, law, linguistics/ESL, medicine, musicology, physical sciences, physics, political science/international relations, psychology, public administration, or sociology.